Deforestation of the Amazon rainforest: Causes of deforestation

 The deforestation of the Amazon rainforest is influenced by various factors at local, national, and international levels.
 The rainforest is sought after for purposes such as cattle ranching, the extraction of valuable hardwoods, land for housing and farming (especially soybeans), the construction of roads (including highways and smaller roads), and the collection of medicinal resources.
 Deforestation in Brazil is also linked to an economic growth model focused on accumulating factors, primarily land, rather than enhancing overall productivity.
-It is important to note that illegal logging is a common practice in tree removal during deforestation.
+Illegal logging is a common practice in tree removal during deforestation.

 Deforestation in the Amazon is complex and heterogeneous and varies across countries and regions.
 In the Peruvian Amazon for example, deforestation is caused by a combination of market factors and legal and illegal activities.
 Examples are logging, cattle ranching, palm oil expansion, mining and coca cultivation.

 Cattle ranching

 According to a 2004 World Bank paper and a 2009 Greenpeace report, cattle ranching in the Brazilian Amazon, supported by the international beef and leather trades, has been identified as responsible for approximately 80% of deforestation in the region.
 This accounts for about 14% of the world's total annual deforestation, making it the largest driver of deforestation globally.
 The Food and Agriculture Organization of the United Nations reported in 2006 that 70% of previously forested land in the Amazon, as well as 91% of land deforested since 1970, is now used for livestock pasture.

 The 2019 European Union-Mercosur Free Trade Agreement, which establishes one of the world's largest free trade areas, has faced criticism from environmental activists and advocates for indigenous rights.
 They argue that the trade agreement will contribute to further deforestation of the Amazon rainforest by expanding market access for Brazilian beef.

 During Jair Bolsonaro's government, certain environmental laws were weakened, accompanied by reductions in funding and personnel in key government agencies and the dismissal of agency heads and state bodies.
 The deforestation of the Amazon rainforest accelerated during the COVID-19 pandemic in Brazil.
 According to Brazil's National Institute for Space Research (INPE), deforestation in the Brazilian Amazon increased by more than 50% in the first three months of 2020 compared to the same period in 2019.

 In October 2024, Brazil's environmental protection agency, IBAMA, levied fines totaling 365 million reais (US$64 million) on cattle ranches and meatpacking companies, including JBS SA, the world's largest meat packer, for involvement in illegal deforestation in the Amazon.
 The fines were imposed on companies accused of raising or purchasing cattle from lands that were deforested without authorization.